 After the study was reported, The International Society of Pharmacoepidemiology, presented evidence gathered over 13 years of studies.
 The ISP study found that 58 women out of 1,248 who took Zofran in the first trimester had a baby born with a birth defect, representing a 30 percent increased risk of harm to the fetus.
 Glaxo Paid $3 Billion to Settle Zofran Fraud Allegations

 The Department of Justice brought charges against the drug maker, GlaxoSmithKline, for unlawful promotion and failure to report safety data of a number of its drugs, including Zofran.
 The fraud charges included violations of the Food, Drug, and Cosmetic Act relating to three of its drugs.
 In settlement of those charges, GlaxoSmithKline agreed to pay $1 billion in criminal penalties and another $2 billion in civil penalties to resolve a federal whistleblower lawsuit which included allegations of paying kickbacks to doctors to prescribe Zofran for such off-label use.

 Families of babies who suffered birth defects after the use of Zofran are filing suit against the drug maker because of birth defects, including cleft palates and lips, club feet, heart defects and craniosynostosis – a condition in which the skull is abnormally shaped and may not have enough space for the brain.
 This can cause vision problems, eating issues and mental impairment.

-If you or a family member need help or believe you may have a baby born with a birth defect after using the nausea drug, Zofran, call for help today or send us a message HERE.
+If you or a family member need help or believe you may have a baby born with a birth defect after using the nausea drug, Zofran, call for help today at 614-220-9100 to schedule an appointment.